remarcmij/promise-demo/README.md

 }
 ```

-The `createPromise()` helper function creates a promise is settled after a two second delay.
+The `createPromise()` helper function creates a promise that is settled after a two second delay.
 If `number` is 1 it returns a promise that is resolved to the value `42`.
 If `number` is 2 it returns a promise that is rejected with an `Error` object as its rejection value.

 #### `node 3-wait 1`

-Consume a promise that is resolved some time later, using `await`.
+Consume a promise that is resolved after two seconds, using `await`.

 ```text
 <<< main starting >>>